gayearmut/Basic_Java_Projects_For_Beginners/README.md

 # Basic_Java_Projects_For_Beginners

-Hey, this is the first repository of java series, there are easy and simple programs for beginners!
+Hey, this is the first repository of Java series, there are easy and simple programs for beginners!